NihalHB/NuceleoConvert/README.md

-# NucleoConvert Analytics
+# NucleoConvert

-**NucleoConvert Analytics** is a comprehensive bioinformatics tool developed to facilitate DNA-to-RNA sequence conversion while providing advanced analytical capabilities.
+**NucleoConvert** is a comprehensive bioinformatics tool developed to facilitate DNA-to-RNA sequence conversion while providing advanced analytical capabilities.
 Built using the R Shiny framework, this application integrates sequence processing, quality control, and visualization features into a single platform.
 It is designed for researchers, educators, and students in molecular biology and bioinformatics.

 ---